CrackedPoly/security-practices/icmp_smurfing/README.md

 # ICMP Smurfing
 Attacker sends malicious ICMP Pings to some hosts in the Internet.
-And the 'src_ip' field of the malicious packets is replaced with victim's IP address.
+And the `src_ip` field of the malicious packets is replaced with victim's IP address.
 If the attacker sends a lot in a short time, the victim will be flooded by ICMP Pong traffic.(reflection-based DDoS)